SafeDisc: SafeDisc (V2) (November 2000–2003)

 The loader file (game.EXE) is now integrated into the main executable, making the game.ICD file obsolete.
 Also the CLOKSPL.EXE file, which was present in SafeDisc v1, no longer exists.

 The SD2 version can be found inside the game.EXE file through its string: BoG_ *90.0&!!
 Yy>, followed by three unsigned longs, these are the version, subversion and revision numbers (in hex).
-When making a backup, read errors will be encountered between sectors 806–10663.
+When making a backup, read errors will be encountered between sectors 800–10663.

 The protection also has "weak" sectors, introduced with this version, which causes synchronization problems with certain CD-Writers.
 Digital signatures are still present in this version.
 But this has no effect on disc images mounted in Daemon Tools or similar programs.
 In addition, SafeDisc Version 2.50 added ATIP detection making it impossible to use a copy in a burner unless software that masks this is used (CloneCD has the ability to do this.)
 SafeDisc Versions 2.90 and above make burning copies more difficult requiring burners that are capable of burning the "weak sectors"; these drives are uncommon.
 However, there are software solutions that eliminate the need for specialized hardware.

 SafeDisc (V3) (2003–2005)

 SafeDisc v3 uses a key to encrypt the main executable (EXE or DLL) and creates a corresponding digital signature which is added to the CD-ROM/DVD-ROM when they are replicated.
 The size of the digital signature varies from 3 to 20 MB depending how good the encryption must be.
 The authentication process takes about 10 to 20 seconds.

 SafeDisc v3 is capable of encrypting multiple executables over one or more CDs/DVDs, as long as the executables are encrypted with the same key and the digital signature is added to each media.
 SafeDisc v3 supports Virtual Drives as long as the original CD/DVD is available.
 Once the CD has been authenticated the game should continue to run from the virtual drive, provided the virtual drive software has not been blacklisted.

-CloneCD is able to make fair use copies of V3.
+CloneCD is able to make copies of V3.